 Fresno County

-Fresno County has organized a self-guided Blossom Trail for people to enjoy by car or bike.
+Fresno County has a self-guided Blossom Trail for people to enjoy by car or bike.
 You can submit updates yourself or stay informed about the latest bloom status.
 Some nice stops to make include Orange Cove, Clovis, and Simonian Farms.

 Yolo County